 The Supermodel Era

 The 1990s is known as the decade of the supermodel, and their famous faces were everywhere.
 Christy Turlington, Naomi Campbell, Cindy Crawford, and Stephanie Seymour were, and remain, some of the most recognizable supermodels of the time.
 When Victoria’s Secret and Sports Illustrated rose in popularity, so too did the demand for sexier and curvier models like Heidi Klum, Claudia Schiffer, and Tyra Banks.

 The Digital Age and Social Media

 The 2000s brought a whole new aspect to the modeling world: social media.
-Now, models are more involved than ever with their fans, sharing parts of their lives no one got to see before.
+Now, models are more involved than ever with their fans, sharing parts of their lives no one was able to see before.
 Models like Kendall Jenner, Gigi Hadid, and Cara Delevingne have millions of followers on their social media accounts, and this is often a big factor in a brand’s decision to hire them.
-The 2000s also brought a new and improved market for models who look different than “traditional” models.
+The 2000s also brought a new and improved market for models who look different from “traditional” models.

 The modeling world is constantly evolving, and today there is an enormous market for models of all ages, sizes, shapes, and heights.
 There may never have been a better time to get seen by top model agents and scouts and live your dream of becoming a model.